MicroEJ/VEEPortQualificationTools/tests/ui/ui2/README.rst

 **Notes**

-These results can be sent to MicroEJ in order to compare the BSP implementation with all others MicroEJ Platforms.
+These results can be sent to MicroEJ in order to compare the BSP implementation with all others VEE Ports.

 Troubleshooting
 ---------------

-See Platform Test Suites `documentation <../../README.rst>`_.
+See VEE Port Test Suites `documentation <../../README.rst>`_.